BijendraRaut/BijendraRaut/README.md

 ### Project 1: [Video Streaming](https://video-sphere-bijendraut.netlify.app/)

 - Description:
-🎥 YouTube Video Feed Page: Created a hub for discovering new content with trending and suggested videos.
+Created a hub for discovering new content with trending and suggested videos.
-🎞 YouTube Video Search Suggestions Page: It is a powerful search suggestion page that helps users find desired content with ease.
+It is a powerful search suggestion page that helps users find desired content with ease.
-🖥 YouTube Watch Page: Provided a seamless video playback experience with features like full-screen mode and video quality selection.
+Provided a seamless video playback experience with features like full-screen mode and video quality selection.
-🚄 Seamless Navigation: With React Router DOM, users can easily navigate between pages, discover trending videos, and explore new content.
+With React Router DOM, users can easily navigate between pages, discover trending videos, and explore new content.

-🌐 YouTube APIs Integration: The YouTube Application Programming Interfaces (APIs) offer users the ability to conduct searches and access detailed information pertaining to videos.
+The YouTube Application Programming Interfaces (APIs) offer users the ability to conduct searches and access detailed information pertaining to videos.
-🧩 Related Suggestions: Implemented debouncing and caching for faster search responses and reduced API calls to enhance user experience. 📲 Live
-📲 Live Chat Simulation: Interpersonal communication in real-time can be facilitated through the use of API-Polling, which is designed to mimic the immersive experience of live chat.
+Implemented debouncing and caching for faster search responses and reduced API calls to enhance user experience. 📲 Live Interpersonal communication in real-time can be facilitated through the use of API-Polling, which is designed to mimic the immersive experience of live chat.
-🌚 Dark theme: Implemented a dark theme using Tailwind colours for a better user experience and eye comfort.
+Implemented a dark theme using Tailwind colours for a better user experience and eye comfort.
 - Technologies Used: ReactJS, Redux Toolkit, JavaScript, Tailwind, API Integration, React Router
 - GitHub Repository: [Link to GitHub Repo](https://github.com/BijendraRaut/Dev-Youtube)